 Wrapping the port in a server process

-Since the communication with the port relies heavily on message passing, it’s worth managing the port inside a GenServer.
-This gives us some nice benefits:
+Since the communication with the port relies heavily on message passing, it’s worth managing the port inside a GenServer

-• The server process can include additional unique id in each request issued to the port.
+and send the response back.
+In addition, the server process will handle the response message by notifying the client process.
+The coupling between Erlang and the program remains in the code of the server process. - The server process can include additional unique id in each request issued to the port.
 Ruby program will include this id in the response message, so the server can reliably match the response to a particular client request.

-• The server process can be notified if the Ruby program crashes, and in turn crash itself.
+- The server process can be notified if the Ruby program crashes, and in turn crash itself.

 Let’s see an example usage of such server: